 However, by the turn of the Century, Mary, whom was still unmarried, became the innocent pawn in a melodramatic episode.

 In 1802, a gentleman passing himself off as “Colonel Alexander Hope”, member for Linlithgow and brother to the Earl of Hopetoun, stayed at the inn.
-In no time at all he had courted and won Mary’s heart, while ingratiating himself with her parents.
+In no time at all he had courted and stole Mary’s heart, while ingratiating himself with her parents.
 They were married at Lorton church on October 2nd, 1802.
-The event got into the London papers on October 11th, through their Keswick correspondent – Samuel Taylor Coleridge.
-No less, who obviously deemed the marriage of ‘the Beauty of Buttermere’ a newsworthy item.
+The event was published the London papers on October 11th, through their Keswick correspondent – Samuel Taylor Coleridge; who obviously deemed the marriage of ‘the Beauty of Buttermere’ a newsworthy item.

 But, by November 6th, 1802, the London “Sun” had discovered that the real Colonel Hope was in fact abroad at the time and that Mary’s ‘husband’, the imposter, was also married to a lady in Tiverton, Devon.
 His real name was John Hatfield; an undischarged bankrupt.